nepanikok/_2_savarankiska_uzduotis_Java/README.md

 - **GeoLocation Class:**
   - Create a location with specific latitude and longitude.
-  - Generate random locations.
+  - Generate random location.
-  - Generate random locations near and far away.
+  - Generate random location near vilnius.
   - Print the coordinates of a location.

 - **Distance Calculation:**